“Love, whether we call it friendship or family or romance, is the work of mirroring and magnifying each other’s light.”

 - James Baldwin

-The Story Behind What We Hold
+The Story

-The name What We Hold comes from Maira Kalman’s Women Holding Things, a book of poetry, illustrations and commentary exploring the literal and metaphorical things we hold, from everyday things like groceries and teacups to intangible ones like dreams, sorrow, love, and responsibility.
+The name What We Hold comes from Maira Kalman’s Women Holding Things, a book of poetry, illustrations and commentary exploring the literal and metaphorical things we hold, from the everyday like groceries and teacups to intangible ones like dreams, sorrow, love, and responsibility.

 It was gifted to me by a friend, a fitting reminder that connection itself is something we hold.